In a recent conversation with a very long standing friend she described my former life in terms I’d never considered before.

-In a recent conversation with a very long standing friend she described my former life in terms I’d never considered before.
-She said I had presented answers to certain questions as though I was pitching a work in progress.
-As though this was a project we were working on with measurable future family goals.
 That’s one way to describe the propensity I have to give people far more of the benefit of the doubt than I should, I guess.
-That’s one way to describe my ability to cling to breadcrumbs and hope.
+That’s one way to describe my ability to cling to breadcrumbs and turn them into hope.
 To turn the reddest of flags green.

-That’s one way to describe my ridiculous obsession with love.
-With measuring my worth through the approval of others.
+Measuring my worth through the approval of others.
 Males.
-I am one – person driven and I have extreme daddy issues.
-I have been an absolute bonehead nightmare.
+I am wildly loyal, one-person driven and I have extreme daddy issues.
+I have, at times, been an absolute bonehead nightmare.

 That’s how I found out I wanted to be less of a bonehead nightmare.

-I had what is commonly referred to as a foundation of sand in my life.
-I looked for my value in the eyes of someone who treated me with resentment and outright hostility more than I care to acknowledge to this day.
-I sunk into despair.
-The worst things were the more chaotic I became.
-I got messier.
-It only ever got worse from a certain point and it seems everyone who saw behind the curtain knew it.
+I had what is commonly referred to as a “foundation of sand”.
+I looked for my value in the eyes of someone who regarded me with resentment and hostility more than I care to acknowledge.

 What was being built could never have endured the test of time because it was always a foundation of sand.
 I took too long.
 I wasn’t strong enough when I should have been.